-Earlier this month Paul and I were fortunate enough to have a complimentary taster session in one of Colombo’s culinary gems, Kaema Sutra.
+Earlier this month I was fortunate enough to have a complimentary taster session in one of Colombo’s culinary gems, Kaema Sutra.
 I liased with Shalini – the restaurant’s Senior Public Relations Manager – and before I go into any further details about this revolutionary restaurant and the genius behind it, I must say that Shalini made the entire process entirely seamless, comfortable and enjoyable.
 She is a complete credit to both herself and the restaurants she represents.

 Kaema Sutra is set in the incredible Arcade Independence Square; a recently redeveloped British colonial building that since its construction in 1889 has served as a mental asylum, University College and ultimately as the base for several government departments.
 It’s redevelopment in 2014 stayed true to the colonial design, replacing and retaining all of the charm and history of this beautiful building.
 Amongst the white walls and arches, Kaema Sutra has a prime location on the ground floor.
 The restaurant is framed with windows; allowing a flood of natural light into its space.
 The use of white walls is continued into the restaurant, contrasting tastefully with the traditional Sri Lankan wooden sofas and carved wood window frames.
 This tradition is also seen in the design of the kitchen, with a large ‘miris gala’ or ‘chilli stone’ used to grind spices.
 This staple of Sri Lankan homes has been reconceived in the restaurant as a focal point; a spectacle and something to engage diners with the cooking process.
 This interaction with the creating of the food is maintained with the open-front kitchen; where diners are able to observe their meal being made.